gitlabhq/gitlabhq/CONTRIBUTING.md

 ## Merge requests

 We welcome merge requests with fixes and improvements to GitLab code, tests, and/or documentation.
-The features we would really like a merge request for are listed with the label [`Accepting Merge Requests` on our issue tracker for CE][accepting-mrs-ce] and [EE][accepting-mrs-ee] but other improvements are also welcome.
+The issues that are specifically suitable for community contributions are listed with the label [`Accepting Merge Requests` on our issue tracker for CE][accepting-mrs-ce] and [EE][accepting-mrs-ee], but you are free to contribute to any other issue you want.

 Please note that if an issue is marked for the current milestone either before or while you are working on it, a team member may take over the merge request in order to ensure the work is finished before the release date.

-If you want to add a new feature that is not labeled it is best to first create a feedback issue (if there isn't one already) and leave a comment asking for it to be marked as `Accepting merge requests`.
+If you want to add a new feature that is not labeled it is best to first create a feedback issue (if there isn't one already) and leave a comment asking for it to be marked as `Accepting Merge Requests`.
 Please include screenshots or wireframes if the feature will also change the UI.

 Merge requests should be opened at [GitLab.com][gitlab-mr-tracker].